 This isn’t on the Approved List of Standard Advice to Give to Newcomers, but it should be.
 Nurturing a sense of humor will pay dividends every day of your voice-over career.
 Laughter relieves stress, and hopefully by now you are getting the idea that there will be a lot of stress.
 It will be easier if you are able to laugh at the absurdity of not being able to say “regularly grasped specific statistics” after twenty tries.
 Or ever.
 Laughing will help to keep your spirits up when jobs aren’t coming in.
 It will especially help to be able to laugh at the insanity that you once thought spending a huge amount of money, time and relationship capital on doing voice-overs was a good idea.

 There is a reason why I let my rather unconventional sense of humor come out to play when I write my blog.
-I mean, other than the fact that if I don’t, he whispers threats inside my mind to choke me to death while I sleep.
-Sure, I want to survive through the night.
-However, I also hope to add a smile or a laugh to your day because I know how powerful it can be.
+I mean, other than the fact that if I don’t, he (my sense of humor) whispers threats inside my mind having to do with choking me to death while I sleep.
+Sure, I want to survive through the night, but it isn’t only that.
+I also hope to add a smile or a laugh to your day—I know how powerful it can be.
 Even if you are laughing at me instead of with me.

 And the answer is. . .

 Now we get down to brass tacks, where the rubber meets the road and other trite idioms that I can’t remember right now.
 The point of all this.
-If you have read all the way through to this point and have you taken an honest look at yourself through the lens of the questions I have posed, congratulations!
+If you have read all the way through to this point and have you taken an honest look at yourself through the lens of the questions I have posed, I’m sorry.
+And congratulations!
 Chalk that up to positive evidence of your keen level of interest.
-Or evidence of your masochistic tendencies.
-Whichever.
+Or evidence of your masochistic tendencies; whichever.
 I’m not judging.

 Has any of this discouraged you?
-I don’t intend for you to be.
+That is not what I intend.
 If you know you will love working as a voice talent, that it fits who you are, where you are, and where you want to be, then welcome to the club!
-If you have that fire in the belly, go for it!
+If you have a voice-over fire in the belly, go for it!
 It can be an incredibly rewarding endeavor that pays dividends in far more than just money.
 If you look honestly at yourself and your situation and decide this path isn’t for you, that is a good thing too!
 Just think of all the money you’ll save and the emotional and relational turbulence you will avoid.
 As a bonus, you won’t have to explain to anyone why you have a closet full of vomit bags.

-What I do intend is for you to be more informed about what this business entails before you take the plunge.
-If it were as easy as being able to read out loud, everyone would do it and nobody would be successful because there wouldn’t be enough jobs to go around.
-I want you to have your eyes wide open so you can make an informed decision about dipping your toes into this pool, and to be forewarned and forearmed if you do.
+What I do intend is for you is to be more informed about what this business entails before you take the plunge.
+If it were as easy as being able to read out loud, everyone would do it.
+And, incidentally, nobody would be successful because there wouldn’t be enough jobs to go around.
+I want you to have your eyes wide open so you can make an informed decision about dipping your toes into this pool.

 Earlier, when you impertinently interrupted my opening paragraph to ask the question which prompted this whole discussion, I answered “no”.
 I don’t enjoy bursting anyone’s bubble, but there is no easy, cheap, trouble free entrance path to being a successful, professional voice talent.
 A better question?
 Is it worth it?
 For me the answer is yes.
 That’s why I keep going.